shreyshreyansh/shreyshreyansh/README.md

 - 🔭 I’m currently working on [Smart Water meter](https://github.com/shreyshreyansh/Smart-Water)

-- 🌱 I’m currently learning Natural language processing
+- 🌱 I’m currently trying to get placed in a company

 - ❓ Ask me about anything related to MERN stack and related technologies